chenghungpan/How-to-Asses-LLM-Performance/README.md

 ## 1. Quantitative Metrics
 ### Perplexity
 Definition: A measurement of how well a probability model predicts a sample.
-Lower perplexity indicates a better model.
+Lower perplexity indicates a better model. <br>
 Usage: Often used for language models to evaluate their language understanding.
 ### Accuracy
-Definition: The number of correct predictions made divided by the total number of predictions.
+Definition: The number of correct predictions made divided by the total number of predictions.<br>
 Usage: Used in tasks with clear right or wrong answers, like classification.
 ### BLEU Score (Bilingual Evaluation Understudy)
 Definition: Measures how many words and phrases in the model's output match a reference translation.
-It's widely used in machine translation.
+It's widely used in machine translation.<br>
-Usage: Evaluates the quality of text that has been machine-translated from one language to another.
+Usage: Evaluates the quality of text that has been machine-translated from one language to another.<br>
 ### ROUGE Score (Recall-Oriented Understudy for Gisting Evaluation)
-Definition: Focuses on recall rather than precision, assessing the number of overlapping units such as n-grams, word sequences, and word pairs between the computer-generated output and reference texts.
+Definition: Focuses on recall rather than precision, assessing the number of overlapping units such as n-grams, word sequences, and word pairs between the computer-generated output and reference texts.<br>
-Usage: Commonly used for summarization tasks.
+Usage: Commonly used for summarization tasks.<br>
 ### F1 Score
 Definition: The harmonic mean of precision and recall.
-It is a more robust measure than accuracy alone, particularly for imbalanced datasets.
+It is a more robust measure than accuracy alone, particularly for imbalanced datasets.<br>
-Usage: Useful for tasks with uneven class distributions, like entity recognition.
+Usage: Useful for tasks with uneven class distributions, like entity recognition.<br>
 ### METEOR Score (Metric for Evaluation of Translation with Explicit Ordering)
-Definition: Considers exact word matches, stem matches, synonymy, and paraphrase; aligns words between the translated and reference text using a combination of unigram ### precision and recall.
+Definition: Considers exact word matches, stem matches, synonymy, and paraphrase; aligns words between the translated and reference text using a combination of unigram <br>
+### precision and recall.
 Usage: More advanced than BLEU for evaluating machine translation, but also used for paraphrase detection.
 <br>
 ## 2. Qualitative Assessments